ipfs/go-dnslink/README.md

 ipfs.io.
 120   IN  TXT  dnslink=/ipfs/QmR7tiySn6vFHcEjBeZNtYGAFh735PJHfEMdVEycj9jAPy
 ```

-This package eases resolving and working with thse dns links.
+This package eases resolving and working with thse DNS links.
 For example:

 ```go
 import (